Capitol (TV series): Synopsis

 In 1983, Zed Diamond, portrayed by Bradley Lockerman, arrived in Washington.
 Diamond was a wealthy man of mystery.
-He was handsome and articulate but little was known about his past except rumors.
+He was handsome and articulate, but little was known about his past except rumors.
 He owned the successful restaurant Mario's, which the rich and powerful frequented.
 He also owned a local television station.
 He was polite and gracious to the patrons of his restaurant.
 But he could be dark and a deadly man of action when sufficiently provoked.
 He disliked Trey Clegg, whom he considered to be a gutless backstabber.
-He had no love for Myrna and Sam Clegg whom had mistreated his late mother.
+He had no love for Myrna and Sam Clegg, who had mistreated his late mother.
 Zed's mother had been a maid at the Clegg mansion many years prior.
 The Clegg's had fired his mother, whom they wrongfully accused of stealing from them.
 This destroyed his mother's reputation making it impossible for her to find work.
 He was kind to Julie Clegg McCandless, whom he liked.
 He would have an affair with Sloane Denning Clegg.
-Sloane slept with Diamond for revenge when she discovered the long-term relationship between Trey and Kelly, that Trey had never mentioned prior to their marriage.
-Zed was also involved in storylines concerning his mysterious past which involved his relationship with the head of a powerful crime family and that man's daughter Jenny.
+Sloane slept with Diamond for revenge when she discovered the long-term relationship between Trey and Kelly, which Trey had never mentioned before their marriage.
+Zed was also involved in storylines concerning his mysterious past, which involved his relationship with the head of a powerful crime family and that man's daughter, Jenny.

 The re-casting of Julie Clegg McCandless with Catherine Hickland was a plus, especially when the mysterious Zed Diamond appeared on the scene, shocked by her resemblance to his late wife, Jenny.
 Eventually, the character of Jenny was revealed to be alive, also played by Hickland, and gave her the opportunity to show off her chops playing a dangerous character, Jenny being revealed to have major psychological problems.
 When Jenny and Zed's storyline took off, Julie faded into the background, having gone off to find husband Tyler who was revealed to be involved in an off-screen affair.
-After Jenny's demise, Hickland remained off screen for several months, only returning as Julie, who had left Tyler, for the last few months of the show with basically no storyline of her own.
+After Jenny's demise, Hickland remained off-screen for several months, only returning as Julie, who had left Tyler, for the last few months of the show with basically no storyline of her own.
 Although a relationship between Julie and Zed Diamond was just beginning when the show was cancelled.
-Hickland would go on to several other soaps playing a variety of schemers as would Jess Walton, Constance Towers and Marj Dusay.
-At one point, Hickland, Towers and Dusay were dominating all of the ABC soaps as villainesses of very nefarious natures while Walton found great success on The Young and the Restless by taking over the role of Jill Foster.
+Hickland would go on to several other soaps playing a variety of schemers as would Jess Walton, Constance Towers, and Marj Dusay.
+At one point, Hickland, Towers, and Dusay were dominating all of the ABC soaps as villainesses of very nefarious natures while Walton found great success on The Young and the Restless by taking over the role of Jill Foster.